monsonite/SPIder/README.md

 74HC299: A universal 8-bit shift register in a 20-pin package with a bidirectional 8-bit tristate, parallel bus.
 This allows it to be used for both input and output, and conversion to/from parallel/serial on a tristate memory bus. (saves using additional tristate buffers).

 4 modes of operation, hold, load, shift left, shift right.
 Can be clocked up to 25MHz at 5V.

 Shift registers offer a compact form of storage, with up to 32, 14/16 pin packages on a 100x100mm pcb.
 Register selection can be done with simple multiplexers such as 74HC153, or 74HC151.

 Larger shift registers are available.

 The CD4517 (from TI or Onsemi) is a dual 64-bit register.
 It has 2 separate registers which have "taps" every 16-bits allowing it greater flexibility for serial storage applications.

 However being a CMOS device, it's maximum clock frequency is dependent on the supply voltage, and at 5V, it is typically around 5 to 6MHz.

+The CD4517 can be used to provide an 8 level data stack or return stack, or is a cost effective way of providing a register bank of eight (or more), 16 bit registers.

 The bit-serial approach reduces the amount of logic required to create a cpu - but this comes at the expense of multiple clock cycles in order to perform the ALU operations.